biof-309-python/BIOF309-2016-Fall/README.md

 Logistics
 ---------

-This is a 13 week course starting on the 14th September 2016, and finishing on December 14th 2016.
-Classes will take place between 5:30pm and 7:30pm each Wednesday in the Rathskeller of Building 60.
+This is a 15 week course starting on the 14th September 2016, and finishing on 12th May 2016.
+Classes will take place between 5:30pm and 7:30pm each Wednesday in the Rathskeller of building ???, room B1C207 within the FAES Academic Center.

 Attendance in class is strongly recommended; however, we realize other commitments will occasionally prevent attendance.
 Class materials will generally be sent to all learners via email.